 Pease Pudding is not even a pudding, it is more of a paste (like hummus).
 It is made by cooking yellow split peas with a smoked ham hock or shank with vegetables, then blended or mashed.

-Not to be confused with mushy peas, this is a native dish to the North East of England from the 14th Century that has its own rhyme.
+Not to be confused with Mushy Peas, this is a native dish to the North East of England from the 14th Century that has its own rhyme.
 It has been dubbed as ‘Tyneside Pâte’, or Geordie Caviar which.
 Also, the name is not a typo, there really is an ‘e’ on the end of peas.
 Not sure why.

 What is the Pease Pudding rhyme?